Debiased inference for a covariate-adjusted regression function

+This representation is proved in Lemma 3 in Supplementary Material.
+Since the first term is the plug-in estimator of $\theta_{0}^{DB}(a_0)$ and $\phi_{n,a_0}^\circ$ is the plug-in estimator of the efficient influence function of $\theta_{0}^{DB}(a_0)$ established in Lemma~\ref{lm:influence_function}, \eqref{eq:onestep} represents $\theta_{n}^{DB}(a_0)$ as a one-step estimator.

 The representation of our debiased estimator as a one-step estimator of a smoothed parameter plays an important role in motivating our approach to inference and our asymptotic results.
 We would typically expect that one-step estimators of pathwise differentiable parameters are asymptotically linear under appropriate conditions.
-Similarly, in Theorem~\ref{thm:pointwise}, we will see that a finite-sample version of asymptotic linearity holds for our estimator: $\theta_{n,h,b}(a_0) - \theta_0(a_0) = \d{P}_n \phi_{\infty,h,b,a_0}^* + \fasterthan(\{nh\}^{-1/2})$.
-As with asymptotic linearity, this representation is useful because it reduces the derivation of further asymptotic properties to the study of the linear term $\d{P}_n \phi_{\infty,h,b,a_0}^*$.
-Furthermore, it suggests the variance estimator $\sigma_{n,h,b}^2(a_0) := h\d{P}_n (\phi_{\infty,h,b,a_0}^*)^2$.
+Similarly, in Theorem~\ref{thm:pointwise}, we will see that a finite-sample version of asymptotic linearity holds for our estimator: $\theta_{n}^{DB}(a_0) - \theta_0(a_0) = \d{P}_n \phi_{\infty,a_0}^* + \fasterthan(\{nh\}^{-1/2})$, where $\phi_{\infty,a_0}^*$ is the limiting efficient influence function defined precisely below.
+As with asymptotic linearity, this representation is useful because it reduces the derivation of further asymptotic properties to the study of the linear term $\d{P}_n \phi_{\infty,a_0}^*$.
+Furthermore, it suggests that the variance of $(nh)^{1/2}[\theta_{n}^{DB}(a_0) - \theta_0(a_0)]$ can be estimated by $\sigma_{n}^2(a_0) := h\d{P}_n (\phi_{n,a_0}^*)^2$, where $\phi_{n,a_0}^*$ is an estimator of $\phi_{\infty, a_0}^*$ also defined below.
 Importantly, this variance estimator accounts for the contribution of the bias estimator, and in particular it is a consistent estimator of the asymptotic variance even when the bias estimator contributes to the asymptotic variance.